rmeloamaro/docs/docs/manual/plugins/kubernetes-plugins-overview.md

 2. Assign permissions to the IAM role of this EC2 or container to allow the Runner to retrieve the necessary EKS cluster credentials:
    - **`eks:DescribeCluster`**
-3. Add the **EKS API** as an authentication mode and the IAM Role of the Runner's host (EC2 or container) to the target clusters:
+3. Add the **EKS API** as an authentication mode and add the IAM Role of the Runner's host (EC2 or container) to the target clusters:

    :::info Repeat for each target cluster
    This process must be repeated for each target cluster so that the Runner can authenticate with each cluster.